tony2tones/tony-gk-assessment/README.md

 Once you have your copy of your credentials create a file called .env.local and add it to the base of your route and add the config there.

-you can login with the following credentials:

-- assessmenttony@gmail.com
-- KineticTest123

 ## Install dependencies
 First, run the development server: